Our School App Stay connected on the go...

 BTEC National Courses

 These are vocational or work-related courses.
-Like A Levels, they are Level 3 courses, but provide a more practical approach to learning.
+Like A Levels, they are Level 3 courses, but provide a more practical and vocational approach to learning.
 They can provide an ideal next step if you have taken BTEC courses in Year 11.
 Like A Levels, BTECs have undergone significant reform.
 These courses still carry a valuable coursework component, but are increasingly using examinations as a significant, additional form of assessment.
 These courses are not easy options.
 Changes to how BTECs are assessed mean that you must pass all assessments within the time provided or you will be unable to complete the course.